Make best use of standards

 How to show your products meet EU legal requirements

-Many types of products must satisfy European product directives before you can sell them on the single market in the European Economic Area (EEA).
+Many types of products must satisfy European product safety directives before they can be sold on the European market.
 These directives aim to protect the health and safety of product users.
 They also remove technical barriers to trade.

 Are EU standards relevant to my products?

 Standards can help you comply with EU directives covering a wide range of products, including:

 - electrical and electronic apparatus in terms of their electromagnetic compatibility

 - equipment and protective systems in potentially explosive atmospheres

 - household appliances in terms of the noise they emit